emilija-lazarevic/API-Test-Automation-Assessment/test-scenarios/test-scenarios.md

 Given the user enters a proper email address
 And the user leaves the password field empty
 Then the API returns status code 400
-And the API returns 'Missing password' error
+And the API returns 'Missing password' error message

 Scenario: Unsuccessful registration with a wrong HTTP method